DanielHodde/DanielHodde/README.md

 <br />

 ### About
-I am currently a Junior at UC Berkeley majoring in Computer Science, Cognitive Science and Data Science.
+I am currently a Senior at UC Berkeley pursuing dual bachelors in Computer Science and Cognitive Science with a minor in Data Science.

 Outside of software I am into biking, climbing and backpacking and reading.